-Wednesday 15 July 2015
+Wednesday, 15 July 2015

 The Romance of Train Travel: not gone yet!

-All my journeys have been described in posts in this blog, but I list them here for convenience, and there is one I have not yet done but is on my "list".
+All my train journeys have been described in posts in this blog, but I list them here for convenience, and there is one I have not yet done but is on my "list".

 1 The Night Riviera

 Great Western Railway has retained several named trains in its timetable, but most of these are just any old inter-city train, with a name in the timetable notes.
-The one real exception is the Night Riviera, the sleeper service between Penzance and London Paddington, with dedicated rolling stock and a tailored provision of service.
+The one real exception is the Night Riviera, the sleeper train service between Penzance and London Paddington, with dedicated coaches and a tailored provision of service.
 A movie about it can be seen in my post last summer.
-We travelled on it from London to Penzance and it was a great experience quite different from many a frenzied departure from Paddington.
+We travelled on it from London to Penzance and it was a great experience, quite different from many a frenzied departure from Paddington.
 The coaches have recently been upgraded and so the experience is probably (even) better than when I tried it.

 This train operates every night except Saturday (few need to be in Cornwall first thing on Sunday morning!) and the London-bound one (which I have not yet tried) arrives in time for work.
 Weekend in Cornwall: no waking travel required (if you're in London)!